 In the progression of advanced techniques from easier to harder, chains of a single link type come first.
 With aids like the bv map and the X-panel, we can readily spot ANL, nice loops, and inference chain links.
 AIC’s can extend these regular chains occasionally, but when we’re past those, and need the puzzle to give us a clue to the next clue, we’re ready for the AIC building stage.
 In this stage, it’s more a matter of piecing chains together, and when an objective is recognized, finding some combination links to fulfill it.

 Here is an AIC building example from Rebecca Bean’s Extremely Hard Sudoku, # I-41.
 The chain begins with the XY node r9c7 going through the cluster to stop at the blue 1.
-Then continue from r9c7 with the idea of ending on any 1 in the NE or E boxes.
+Or you might have sent a wink to the East box with the idea of ending on any 1 in the NE or E boxes.
 The grouped 9-chain does that with a reversed bv node r6c8 to terminate at 1r7c9.

 Now about that reversed bv node r6c8 in the i-41 AIC ANL.
 In the AIC building stage, bv take on that additional role.
 But such an AIC node does not depend on having only two candidates in the cell.
 Any cell with a slink partner, and either a second slink partner or an aligned triple partner, is potentially an AIC node.
 Sysudokies prepare for AIC building by marking such cells as AIC hinges, by drawing a weak link curve between the slink partnering candidates.
 There are two unused hinges in the diagram above.
 For cells having more than 2 partnering candidates, a single closed curve marks all of the AIC hinges.

 For illustration, let’s say a cell of 6 candidates, has three slink partners a, b and c.
-Two slink chains, a to b and b to c, are represented by the attached slinks.
-Note how a to c is excluded.
+The curve allows any connection between a, b and c, but the slink connecting curves suggest a to b and b to a and c.

-AIC hinges make some ANL’s much easier to spot.
-Take this ANL from Royle 17-7295(1/3/17), from a vast collection of 17-clue puzzles, and cited in Berthier’s The Hidden Logic of Sudoku.
+AIC hinges make some Almost Nice Loops much easier to spot.
+Take this ANL from Royle 17-7295(1/3/17), from a vast collection of 17-clue puzzles, and cited in the Sysudoku review of Berthier’s The Hidden Logic of Sudoku.